Vocational Professionals Header

 CVRPs Wanting to do TSA Work

-The College of Vocational Rehabilitation Professionals is pleased to have developed a pathway for CVRP Registrants who do or want to do TSA work.
-The College, as per a formal request from VRA Canada, has reviewed the recommendation & developed a pathway that will evaluate the Registrant’s demonstrated competency while addressing the critical requirement to protect the public.
+The College have developed a pathway for Registrants want to do TSAs that evaluates the Registrant’s demonstrated competency while addressing the critical requirement to protect the public.

 CVRP TSA eligibility & Application Process